Skip to content

 Profile

 Dr. Patrick Hiesl is forestry professional by heart.
 He has earned his scientific degrees in Germany and the USA, and has deepened his skills in forest inventory and private woodlot management in Alberta, Canada.
 Following his graduate studies he has worked in academia as an assistant and associate professor of Forest Operations at Paul Smith's College in New York and Clemson University in South Carolina.
 He has several years of experience working with logging contractors to conduct time and motion studies on selected harvesting equipment, assess best management practices implementation, and evaluate overall harvesting costs.
-In addition to research, he has taught several courses in forest operations and wood procurement, but also conducted extension training programs surrounding the use of chainsaws and portable sawmills.
-Dr. Hiesl has published over 30 articles in various journals and presented his research results at conferences and logging contractor workshops across the USA and Canada.
-He currently is a South Carolina Registered Forester, SAF Certified Forester, drone pilot, and an active member of the Council on Forest Engineering and the Society of American Foresters.
+In addition to research, he has taught several courses in forest operations and wood procurement, but also conducted over 40 extension training programs surrounding the use of chainsaws, portable sawmills, and forest management.
+Dr. Hiesl has published over 40 peer-reviewed and 25 trade magazine articles in various journals and presented his research results at conferences and logging contractor workshops across the USA and Canada.
+He currently is a South Carolina Registered Forester, SAF Certified Forester, FAA drone pilot, certified Project Management Professional (PMP) and an active member of the Council on Forest Engineering and the Society of American Foresters.

 Research Interests

 Dr. Hiesl's research interests are in forest operations and forest engineering with a focus on better understanding the cost and productivity of harvesting operations on small and large forest areas, as well as the use of modern technology to help with forest management activities.
-He currently conducts research involving horse logging and small-scale equipment, the use of consumer-based LiDAR technology in forestry, logging business surveys to better understand the needs and challenges of logging businesses, mental workload evaluations of logging operations, and the costs and productivity of implementing Climate Smart Forestry practices.
-Dr. Hiesl collaborates with several faculty within Clemson University and the Department of Forestry and Environmental Conservations as well as the University of Georgia.
+He currently conducts research involving horse logging and small-scale equipment, logging business surveys to better understand the needs and challenges of logging businesses, mental workload evaluations of logging operations, and the costs and productivity of small-scale operations including chainsaws and portable sawmills.
+Dr. Hiesl collaborates with several faculty within Clemson University and the Department of Forestry and Environmental Conservations as well as other universities.

 Lab Members